dnsimple/dnsimple-support/content/articles/tumblr-service.markdown

 ---

 Share things you love with [Tumblr](https://www.tumblr.com/).
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Google Workspace using the one-click service we provide.
+With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Tumblr using the one-click service we provide.

 ## Enabling Tumblr service